 Physical Education 2018-19

-To view 2019 boys' sports fixtures for this Autumn please click HERE.
+To view the boys' sports fixtures for Spring 2019 please click HERE

-To view the girls' sports fixtures for this Autumn please click HERE.
+To view the girls' sports fixtures for Spring 2019 please click HERE

 Our aim at Wyedean is to ensure that all our students regardless of their ability on entry, have the opportunity to experience a wide-range of activities and experiences in the hope that they continue to lead a Healthy Active Lifestyle beyond their time at the school.
 We also want to ensure that students develop competencies, knowledge, physical literacy/numeracy and teamwork skills in the hope that they will thrive in the workplace and support their well-being.
 Following a curriculum which provides highly positive experiences and rich opportunities for high quality learning; it is hoped that all students will leave as resilient individuals who are able to respond positively to all challenges and use these experiences as stepping stones to success.
 Furthermore we want all students to experience success and overcome adversity by offering a wide-range of recreational and sporting opportunities as part of a wholesome extra-curricular programme.